batman00723/Arvya-Meeting-Analyser/README.md

 # Arvya Meeting Analyser

-A meeting intelligence system that converts raw meeting recordings into structured investment banking and private equity insights using SST, workflow orchestration, and LLM based information extraction.
+A meeting intelligence system that converts raw meeting recordings and transcripts into structured investment banking and private equity insights using Whisper-based speech-to-text, LangGraph workflow orchestration, and LLM-powered information extraction.

 The system automates the post-meeting workflow of transcription, analysis, persistence, and report generation and delivery.